software-Testing-1506/softwareTesting/README.md

 + new the output outputs to ouput.txt default but you can design it yourself by -o

++ the word in stoplist should be splited by space if you really want it works

 original readme:

   open your cmd and cd to the folder with Conder.exe.